Plus500 does not provide CFD services to residents of the United States. Visit our U.S. website at us.plus500.com.

 The twelve members then vote on whether buying or selling securities is more likely to attain these goals.

-The committee's sixth meeting of 2025 began on Tuesday, 16 September, and concluded on Wednesday, 17 September.
+The committee's final meeting of 2025 began on Tuesday, 9 December, and concluded on Wednesday, 10 December.
 It was followed by a press conference and a speech by Fed Chairman Jerome Powell.

 Who Sits on the FOMC Committee?